ZONESTAR3D/Upgrade-kit-guide/HOTEND/M4/M4_V6/readme.md

 ### :loudspeaker: Before using the M4V6 hot end, please read [:book:Precautions for using M4V6](https://github.com/ZONESTAR3D/Upgrade-kit-guide/blob/main/HOTEND/M4/M4_V6/M4V6_Precaution.md) carefully.
 ### :loudspeaker: Must load 4 filaments onto the M4V6 hotend simultaneously, incorrect operationa may block the mix color hotend.
 If the hot end blockage caused by incorrect operation, it is not covered by the warranty.
 ### :loudspeaker: DON'T pull the "inner PTFE tubes" out of the M4V6 hotend.
-### :loudspeaker: DON'T pull the "inner PTFE tubes" out of the M4V6 hotend.
 ### :loudspeaker: Once the filaments has already entered the M4V6 hotend, DONOT use "Quickly Load" menu to load filaments.

 -----